Large datasets for the Euro Area and its member countries and the dynamic effects of the common monetary policy: Conclusions

 \section{Conclusions}

-We provide practitioners with a new high-dimensional dataset both for the Euro Area (EA) and for the ten main Euro member countries (EA-MD-QD).
-The dataset is available online and it provides a freely accessible and constantly updated tool for macroeconomic analysis.
-We employ the EA-MD-QD dataset to analyze the presence of heterogeneities in countries' dynamic responses to a common monetary policy shock.
-Our analysis reveals asymmetries in the transmission of the monetary policy shock across countries.
-Additionally, we observe that the synchronization of the EA countries’ business cycles seems more pronounced in real variables compared to nominal ones.
+We introduce EA-MD-QD, a new high-dimensional dataset for the euro area and its ten largest member countries.
+The dataset, including all vintages, is publicly available and continuously updated, providing a valuable resource for macroeconomic analysis.
+Using a Common Component SVAR, we study the effects of a common monetary policy shock at both the EA and country levels and assess cross-country heterogeneity in transmission.

+Our results reveal moderate but meaningful heterogeneity across countries.
+Price and interest rate responses display a core-periphery pattern, while real variables show less systematic variation and stock prices react more uniformly.
+An exploratory analysis further suggests that differences in factors such as homeownership and saving behavior may help explain the observed heterogeneity, highlighting the role of domestic economic characteristics in shaping the transmission of common monetary policy shocks.